The Best Way to Learn French

 Second - the key to being a successful French learner is incorporating the above methods.
 Different approaches will teach you different aspects of French - reading, writing, listening and speaking!

-The best way to learn French is to immerse yourself in the language as much as possible.
-Study French vocabulary and grammar in an engaging way - with apps, software, or classic flashcards.
-Speak French out loud as often as you can - to native speakers or to yourself.
-Soak up French books, movies, music, social media.
+The best way to learn French is to surround yourself with the language as much as possible.
+Study French vocabulary and grammar in an engaging way - with apps, software, or books.
+Speak French out loud as often as you can - to native speakers or to other learners.
+Soak up French books, movies, and social media.

 Ideally, the best way to learn French includes: